How does capability affect payroll proficiency?

 Scores by country

-Mastering payroll: a matter of priorities
+Mastering payroll is a matter of getting priorities straight

 Tom Saeys, Chief Operating Officer at SD Worx

-Ranked from most proficient to least proficient:
+Ranked from most proficient to least proficient